 How to make black masoor daal

 Presoak.
 It should be soaked for at least 30 minutes or overnight.
 This shortens the cooking time, which is always a win!
 Presoaking also helps better absorb nutrients.
-This extra step may also help if you get bloated when you eat lentils as lentils contain FODMAPs.
-These are sugars can cause bloating in people especially if they have IBS.
+This extra step may also help if you experience bloating after eating lentils, as lentils contain FODMAPs.
+These sugars can cause bloating in people, especially those with IBS.

 Temper.
 In a small pan on medium-high heat, heat the oil until it starts to shimmer.
 First, add the fresh ingredients: sliced onions (if using) and fry until they are golden brown.
 Next, add the sliced garlic and let it get golden brown as well.
 Then add the curry leaves, cumin, and whole red chilies.